TCP_IEA_LOGO

 MARKET INCENTIVES

 The Commission supports the ocean energy sector via BlueInvest.
 This programme aims to boost innovation and investment in sustainable technologies for the blue economy, by supporting readiness and access to finance for early-stage businesses, SMEs and scale-ups.
 The BlueInvest pilot initiative managed by the European Investment Fund, provides financing to underlying equity funds that strategically target and support the innovative blue economy.
 This sector can play an important role in the transformation to a carbon-neutral economy by 2050, an ambition announced in the European Green Deal.
 The programme is backed by the European Fund for Strategic Investments, the financial pillar of the Investment Plan for Europe.
+This is consistent with CETO evidence that EU venture capital and private equity investment in ocean energy is emerging (EUR 56 million in 2024), but continued de-risking and predictable revenues remain critical for scaling.

 PUBLIC FINANCE PROGRAMMES

-From The InvestEU Programme will bring together under one roof the multitude of EU financial instruments currently available and expand the successful model of the Investment Plan for Europe, the Juncker Plan.
+The InvestEU Programme will bring together under one roof the multitude of EU financial instruments currently available and expand the successful model of the Investment Plan for Europe, the Juncker Plan.
 With InvestEU, the Commission will further boost investment, innovation and job creation.

 The OES is organised under the auspices of the International Energy Agency (IEA) but is functionally and legally autonomous.
 Views, findings and publications of the OES do not necessarily represent the views or policies of the IEA Secretariat or its individual member countries.